ironfugu/about-us/tech_1.md

 * Extra Credit
   * Pick any additional capabilities in our API that you'd think would be useful to add to the interface
 * When complete, please send a link to your GitHub repo with a rough estimate on how long you took
-  * If you're doing this in person, we'll review the code together as you can walk us through
+  * If you're doing this in person, we'll walkthrough the code and feedback together
-  * If you're remote, then we'll schedule a follow-up call to review it.
+  * If you're remote, then we'll schedule a follow-up call to review it

 This is all on the honor system but didn't need to tell you that ;)